Yuhta28/zenn-blog/articles/rclone-upload-gdrive.md

 y) Yes type in my own password
 g) Generate random password
-n) No leave this optional password blank (default) y/g/n> g
+n) No leave this optional password blank (default) y/g/n> g #ソルトを自動生成
 Password strength in bits.
 64 is just about memorable
 128 is secure
 1024 is the maximum
 Bits> 128
-Your password is: mi2ubasAd7BvlgjYD9t78g
+Your password is: XXXXXXXXXXXXXXXXXXXXXX
 Use this password?
 Please note that an obscured version of this password (and not the password itself) will be stored under your configuration file, so keep this generated password in a safe place.